x86_64 VM

 Important:

 x86-64 VMs with a GUI are required.
-UTM/QEMU emulation is slow, and you may experience crashes with hevay resources like VSCode.
+UTM/QEMU emulation is slow, and you may experience crashes with heavy resources like VS Code.

 Performance Warning: